aeneria/aeneria-app/README.md

-# Pilea - A little dashboard to analyse your electricity consumption data from Linky
+# æneria - A little dashboard to analyse your electricity consumption data from Linky

-The idea of Pilea is to display electricity consumption and weather data on a little dashboard that allow the user to:
+The idea of æneria is to display electricity consumption and weather data on a little dashboard that allow the user to:

 * Better understand his electricity consumption,
 * Analyse his electricity consumption throw weather data (in a first time, essentialy temperature).